Ajit (Hindi film actor): Personal life

 Ajit married three times.
 His first wife, whom he married after a brief love affair, was an Anglo-Indian and a Christian.
 The marriage was very short-lived and fell apart due to huge cultural differences and there were no children.
 Ajit married Shahida, a young lady of his own community and similar social background, in a match arranged by their parents in the usual Indian way.
 The marriage, which lasted till her death, was entirely harmonious and resulted in three sons, namely Shahid Ali Khan, Zahid Ali Khan and Abid Ali Khan.
 Ajit then married a third time, and the name of his third wife was Sara/Sarah.
 The actor Jayant (better known as the father of actor Amjad Khan) took the initiative to facilitate this marriage.
 Ajit has a further two sons by his third wife, named Shezad Khan and Arbaaz Khan.

 Ajit had a strong friendship with actor Rajendra Kumar.
 Apart from friendship, Ajit also credited Rajendra Kumar with advising and helping him to become a "leading villain" rather than a second-lead hero.
 Rajendra Kumar was instrumental in getting Ajit his first role as the villain in the film Suraj.

 Death and survivors

 Ajit died of a massive heart attack on 22 October 1998 in Hyderabad, India at the age of 76.
 His colleagues in the film industry — leading personalities who have acted with him, grew up seeing him in Mumbai — expressed deep sorrow over his death.
 Earlier in 1981, Ajit went into retirement after he underwent a heart by-pass surgery in the United States.

-Well-known Indian writer Javed Akhtar, who scripted Zanjeer, said: "Like Bachchan, Ajit found a new image as villain after Zanjeer.
+Indian writer Javed Akhtar, who scripted Zanjeer, said: "Like Bachchan, Ajit found a new image as villain after Zanjeer.
 He started a new innings in his career though he was an established hero in the fifties.
 His villainy started a new trend.
 Here was a new villain who was soft-spoken yet forceful.
 We wanted to give a different image to villainy which matched the hero".